topnotch48/react-swiper/README.md

 ```

 ## Usage
-Config is just a plain js object, which represents the origin config required by swiper js,
+Config is just a plain js object, which represents the original config required by swiper js,
 for more information and available options, please check http://www.idangero.us/swiper/api/#

 ```jsx